 According to the latest small business survey, 63% of respondents want to improve their skills in data analysis.

 If you’re not analyzing your sales data, you’re missing out on a valuable opportunity to improve your business.
-Sales data can tell you a lot about your customers, such as what they’re buying, when they’re buying it, and how much they’re spending.

 Here’s a step-by-step framework for those wanting to harness sales data analysis.